 Our guide to 23 things to do in Palma de Mallorca gives a comprehensive list of activities you can try during your leisure time in the city.

 Palma Cathedral, also known as La Seu, is without a doubt the city’s masterpiece.
 It has dominated the skyline standing proudly over the seafront for nearly eight centuries, and renovation works in the early 20th century were overseen by none other than legendary Catalan architect Antoni Gaudí.
-Book a skip the line ticket to save time when visiting the cathedral.

 With a spare afternoon, you can walk three kilometres up through forestland to the 14th-century Bellver Castle, Spain’s only circular castle.
 At the top you will be greeted with a spectacular panoramic view of the city, the bay and the mountains.